EricMbouwe/Wotchd/README.md

-### Wotchd - a mobile application which groups your hours spent on watching entertainement programs during the day, week or the month.
+### Wotchd - a mobile application which groups your hours spent on watching entertainment TV Shows during the day, week or the month.

 <img src="app/assets/images/wotchd-logo.png" alt="Wotchd" width="260" height="130">
 This is the Capstone project for the Ruby on Rails Course